helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 This new version of the archetype engine will provide the low-level archetype support needed for the project [starter](https://github.com/batsatt/helidon-build-tools/blob/starter/starter-proposal/starter-proposal.md).

-V1 had a concept of input flow that models user inputs, V2 expands that concept into an advanced graph of inputs (referred to as "flow) that are logically grouped as steps and eventually infer output files.
+V1 had a concept of input flow that models user inputs, abd V2 expands that concept into an advanced graph of inputs that are logically grouped as steps and eventually infer output files.
+Traversal of the input graph at runtime results in a series of user choices that is dynamic, dependent on the selections made.
+The entire graph of possible inputs is referred to simply as the "flow".

 V2 archetypes are "scripts" that define the flow, and the V2 archetype engine is a simplistic "interpreter".
  The generation of a new project has two phases:
  - Execute the scripts to resolve the output files
  - Render the output files

-V1 has a concept of a catalog that aggregates multiple standalone archetypes, instead V2 uses a "main" archetype that encapsulates all possible choices.
+V1 has a concept of a catalog that aggregates multiple standalone archetypes; V2 uses a "main" archetype that encapsulates all possible choices.

 Fine-grained "features" can be modeled by creating logical groups of inputs and templates that are re-usable throughout the flow.
 Scripts can be split to fit those features and encapsulate related definitions.